zeromq/netmq/docs/routerDealer.md

 </i>
 <br/>
 <br/>
-The text above is taken from [ZeroMQ guide, Identities and Addresses](http://zguide.zeromq.org/page:all#Identities-and-Addresses).
+The text above is taken from <a href="http://zguide.zeromq.org/page:all#Identities-and-Addresses" target="_blank">ZeroMQ guide, Identities and Addresses</a>